alex-free/portable-mac-directory/readme.md

 ## Requirements For Portability

+### All Shared Libraries Are Explicitly Referenced In The Input Executable Or Shared Library

+The standard way shared libraries work are they are referenced in the executable information, so that the executable loader can open them before running the executable code.
+Some software (very commonly web browsers) use `dlopen()` code in the executable themselves to open shared libraries after the executable is initialized and already running.
+PMACD can not find dynamic libraries loaded in this manner and such executables that do this are unsupported and out of scope of what this is for (see [issue 1](https://github.com/alex-free/portable-mac-directory/issues/1)).

 ### Real Dynamically Linked Executable File

 Portable Mac Directory **requires an actual executable file as the first argument and NOT a shell-script wrapper**.
 Some software installed by Homebrew or MacPorts may actually be a shell script wrapper, but be presented as the executable.
 Portable Mac Directory will refuse to function on such a shell script wrapper, as it verifies if the first argument is an actual executable file.
 If Portable Mac Directory finds this not to be the case, it will helpfully offer to display the shell script wrapper's contents to help you figure out where the real executable is.
 This is a good start, but typically it may be easier to just recompile the target software entirely yourself, figure out the configuration and any required external files, and then go from there.